Favourited 848 times

 While we stopped this charter business, we are still in good contact with one of the boats that worked with us.
 This boat is quite unique as it is a traditional Malay wooden junk schooner of almost 100 feet and the only one of her kind for charter in Malaysia.
 The builder/owner/skipper of this boat had a very similar boat built in the 80ies and sailed it round the world.
 This Malaysian boat is built in an archaic technique with wooden dowels and caulking bark.
 The art of building these boats is rapidly dying out and very few masters have still been practising this skill on the East Coast of Peninsular Malaysia.

-Now, end of July 2019, this boat is sitting on her mooring in Kuah, main town of Langkawi while the owner just returned from a trip to Germany.
+Now, beginning of September 2019, this boat is sitting on her mooring in Kuah, main town of Langkawi while the owner just returned from a trip to Germany.
 He is trying to assemble a team to take the boat up on the hard and do the yearly maintenance work on the hull like antifouling paint etc. The work in the boatyard will be hard work for about 14 days to max 4 weeks and the helpers will learn a lot about how a wooden boat is built and maintained.
 As a reward for their help the owner will take the team for a sailing cruise around the Langkawi Archipelago.
 There will not be much chartered sailing done until the boat will probably start her yearly charter job for the hotel from November to the end of April.
 In case you like to stay long time on board and help, check it out!
 The slipway promised to haul us out in October.

 If you are a trained electrician, a carpenter or a mechanic, the skipper will be most happy to show you how a wooden boat sails and feels in return for your help.
 But even unskilled helpers are welcome.
 No sailing skills are required, but a will to work and an ability and a liking for manual labour.
 Volunteers should be physically fit - no couch potatoes!